- Like

 - Copy Link

-This festive Christmas Charcuterie Board is perfect for your holiday get togethers and parties, where finger food is the best way to please a crowd.
+This Festive Christmas Charcuterie Board is perfect for your holiday get togethers and parties, where finger food is the best way to please a crowd.

 I love arranging a Christmas charcuterie platter like a Christmas tree.
 It gives it that extra holiday cheer and everyone swoons over it when they arrive.
+This herb goat cheese Christmas appetizer has a fun tree shape as well.

 The best thing about this Christmas platter is that it can be refilled easily as people graze on it, and you really can include just about any cheese, meats, fruits, and nuts that you like.